›› Welcome to P'nai Or!

 P'nai Or means 'Faces of Light' in Hebrew.

 Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays per month.
-The 5775 season will start with a special gathering in our sukkah on Sunday, October 12, from 1 to 3 pm.
+The 5775 season began with a special gathering in our sukkah in October.
+But it's not too late to join!

 Each session begins with davvening (praying) and singing all together before breaking into separate classes for time with teachers and peers.
 For more information, contact Batya Podos at email@example.com.